emakina-cee-oss/react-cli/README.md

-## Styles (SCSS)
+## Styles
+By default, CSS Modules are part of the setup.
+As soon as a file is css/scss file ending is prefixed with module e.g. `foo.module.scss` Webpack will do the job and applies CSS Module scoping to the styles.

-By default, the support for SCSS is enabled.
+Also the support for SCSS is enabled by default.
-Just import a .scss file into your component and Webpack will do the job.
+Just replace the .css by the .scss file ending and you are fine to use the full power of SASS.

-### Variables and Tools
+### "Framework"
-Variables, Settings and tools which can be used by all components are placed in `./src/scss`.

-If you add new files, add an import to _base-imports.scss which then gets imported by a components SCSS file to get access to all settings and tools.
+As you can see in the [Project Structure](https://github.com/emakina-cee-oss/react-cli#project-structure) there is already a little frame for the styles.

+Especially for the use of SCSS the _essentials.scss file is used to share all variables, settings, tools, etc. across the component or shared style modules.

+**Shared style modules** are placed in styles/modules/ just import and use them when needed.
+They can be very convenient for e.g. utility styles to quickly apply some flex box rules or add a spacing.

 ### SASS MQ
-To work with Media Queries [SASS-MQ](https://github.com/sass-mq/sass-mq) is included.
+To work with media queries [SASS-MQ](https://github.com/sass-mq/sass-mq) is included.
-The breakpoints are configured in `./src/scss/settings/_settings.breakpoints.scss`.
+The breakpoints are configured in `./src/styles/settings/_settings.breakpoints.scss`.